 President Donald Trump has reportedly asked Attorney General William Barr to put in motion a federal lawsuit targeting the United States Postal Service if it used his likeness without his expressed written or implied consent.
-The move comes after the White House had earlier rejected a bail-out of the debt ridden Post Office, putting the agency on the brink of bankruptcy.
+The move comes after the White House had earlier rejected a bail-out of the debt ridden Post Office and looks to hinder its ability to process mail in ballots.

 A source within the Administration, but who was not authorized to speak publicly about the matter, says Trump complained to Barr about the possibility that his picture was “nailed, stapled or hanging in every Post Office in the country without the Trump Organization receiving any compensation.”